 - Logging Information Using the Trace and Error Type

 In the second week of December 2021, a Log4j vulnerability was announced that may affect some customers using our products.
 Resolving/mitigating this issue is a high priority!
 We will continue to issue information to help you with this vulnerability.
 For more information, select this link: Statement on Log4j and Log4Net Vulnerabilities.

 The significant benefits of the Logi Report logging system are:

 - It is easy to configure and manage.

-- It is compatible with your application which is based on log4j.
+- It is compatible with your application that also uses the Log4j library.

 - It can be configured to output the log information of different modules separately or to output them all together.